Effective in the home office through proper breaks and massages

 Activities during the break

-Ergonomically adjusted office workstations are also frequently absent at home.
-In the long run, this affects us both physically and mentally, because when we feel unwell, our concentration and performance drop.
-So what can you do to offer your body relaxation and variety?
+Ergonomically adjusted office workstations are also often lacking at home.
+In the long term, this is noticeable both physically and mentally, because when we feel uncomfortable, our concentration and performance levels drop.

 ● Fresh air